Enrico Preziosi: Genoa

 Preziosi acquired Genoa in June 2003 from the liquidator of Genoa's parent company.
-In October Como was sold to Aleandro Dall'Oglio.
-The team remained at Serie B due to Caso Catania. he also bought players from Como to Genoa, likes Saša Bjelanović, Stephen Makinwa, Giuseppe Greco, Marco Rossi, Luca Belingheri and Nikola Lazetić.
+In October, Como was sold to Aleandro Dall'Oglio.
+The team remained at Serie B due to Caso Catania.
+He also bought players from Como to Genoa, such as Saša Bjelanović, Stephen Makinwa, Giuseppe Greco, Marco Rossi, Luca Belingheri and Nikola Lazetić.

 Caso Genoa–Venezia

-In the next season the team acquired Argentine striker Diego Milito, who scored 21 goals, winning the 2005 Serie B championship (cadetto) and promoted.
-However, due to Genoa having manipulated the result of the last match, Genoa 3–2 Venezia, the team was relegated to Serie C1 and Preziosi was banned from football for 5 years by Lega Calcio.
+In the next season, the team acquired Argentine striker Diego Milito, who scored 21 goals, winning the 2005 Serie B championship (cadetto) and promoted.
+Due to Genoa having manipulated the result of the last match, Genoa 3–2 Venezia (Caso Genoa), the team was relegated to Serie C1 and Preziosi was banned from football for five years by Lega Calcio.
 His appeal was also dismissed by internal committee of FIGC on 6 August and by the civil court in the same month.
 He submitted an appeal to La Camera di Conciliazione e Arbitrato per lo Sport section of Italian National Olympic Committee (CONI) and intervening settled on 18 January 2006.
 The agreement was not published but it was aimed for Genoa's future in exchange Preziosi giving up something (that season, Genoa's penalty was fixed at 3 points plus a match result annulled due to Antonio Ghomsi's case).
-Despite the charges being lifted by the Court of Cassation and the case returned to a lower court, the Italian Appellate court convicted Preziosi of sports fraud and gave him a four-month sentence.
-In July 2012, it was confirmed that instead of jail, Preziosi was forbidden to enter the stadium for 6 months, so he arranged for a life-size photo of himself to be placed in his seat.
-He was also banned by Serie C for 1 year on 14 December 2005, for violating article 11 bis of Codice di Giustizia Sportiva.
-However it was annulled after appeal.
+Despite the charges being lifted by the Court of Cassation and the case returned to a lower court, the Italian Appellate court convicted Preziosi of fraud and gave him a four-month sentence.
+In July 2012, it was confirmed that, rather than receive a jail sentence, Preziosi was forbidden to enter the stadium for six months, so he arranged for a life-size photo of himself to be placed in his seat.
+He was also banned by Serie C for a year on 14 December 2005, for violating article 11 bis of Codice di Giustizia Sportiva.
+However it was annulled after an appeal.

 Caso Como–Genoa

-In June 2007 he was banned for another 5 years by Lega Calcio for the abnormal transaction between Genoa and Como.
-It once lifted on 20 June but upheld by the national discipline committee (Commissione disciplinare nazionale, CDN) of FIGC on 15 May 2008.
+In June 2007, Presiozi was banned for another five years by Lega Calcio for the abnormal transaction between Genoa and Como.
+It once lifted on 20 June, but upheld by the national discipline committee (Commissione disciplinare nazionale, CDN) of FIGC on 15 May 2008.
 He also appealed to La Camera di Conciliazione e Arbitrato per lo Sport section of CONI on 14 July 2008.
-A hearing was held on 18 February 2009 (initially on 24 September 2008) and the case ended on 13 September 2010 with unannounced result.
-On 3 October 2008 his lawyer submitted a request to probationally imprison for 23 months to end the case before went to formal judicial process in the court of Como.
+A hearing was held on 18 February 2009 (initially on 24 September 2008) and the case ended on 13 September 2010 with an unannounced result.
+On 3 October 2008, his lawyer submitted a request to probationally imprison him for 23 months to end the case before went to the formal judicial process in the court of Como.